 The Bodhisatta was once a king’s chaplain.
-The queen had asked the king to be fully faithful to her, and though he had initially refused she persisted and eventually he agreed.
+The queen had asked the king to be fully faithful to her.
+Though he had initially refused, she persisted and eventually he agreed.
 He stopped even looking at any of his sixteen thousand dancing girls and did not break this vow.

-When he needed to travel to the border region to oversee a campaign by his troops against bandits, the queen stayed behind.
-At her request the king sent a messenger back to the palace after every league to deliver a letter and to check on her.
+When the king needed to travel to the border region to oversee a campaign by his troops against bandits, the queen stayed behind.
+At her request, the king sent a messenger back to the palace after every league of travel to deliver a letter and to check on her.
 During the journey there and back he sent sixty-four messengers, and the queen seduced and sinned with each of them.
 And just before the king returned, the queen demanded the Bodhisatta sleep with her.
-When he refused her advances she said she would have him killed.
+When he refused her advances, she said she would have him killed.

 In the Lifetime of the Buddha

 As the Buddha’s fame grew and his disciples multiplied, other religious teachers lost most of their followers.
 Upset over this, some heretics enlisted a beautiful woman named Cinca-Manavika to destroy the Buddha’s reputation so they would receive more praise and alms.
-The scheme she devised began by sleeping in the countryside near the Buddha’s monastery and then walking toward the city early in the morning so the people she passed would believe she had actually been spending the night there.
-After four months of this she started wrapping cloth around her stomach and announced she was pregnant with the Buddha’s child, and some people believed it.
+The scheme she devised began with her sleeping in the countryside near the Buddha’s monastery and then walking toward the city early in the morning so the people she passed would believe she had actually been spending the night there.
+After four months of this, she started wrapping cloth around her stomach and announced she was pregnant with the Buddha’s child.
+Some people believed it.